JacobW1998/STA-518-TEST-JW/README.md

 # STA-518-TEST-JW
 test to make a repository

-this repo is to explore github markdown for STA 418
+this is line 2

-WHYYYYYYY
+this is different